-If there is no accumulation buffer, or if the GL is in color index mode, Accum generates the error INVALID_OPERATION.
+If there is no accumulation buffer; if the DRAW_FRAMEBUFFER and READ_FRAMEBUFFER bindings (see section 4.4.4) do not refer to the same object; or if the GL is in color index mode, Accum generates the error INVALID_OPERATION.

 No state (beyond the accumulation buffer itself) is required for accumulation buffering.